byuccl/WaFoVe/documentation/Detecting Circuit Modifications.md

 From the results of the modification, we can see that a single bit flip in a LUT on the path of an I/O will result in a single bit difference in the behavior of a correct netlist and a modified netlist.
 Thus, WaFoVe can properly catch such errors so long as they are on this given path.
 A percentage of similarity is provided based upon how similar the two netlists are, and from this we can determine how much of an effect a single bit flip in a LUT can have on the entire design.

-To confirm whether this detection would be properly handled by WaFoVe, we did this exact test on 5 designs on the impl netlist, 5 on designs on the reversed netlist, and then 5 on the reversed netlist when the LUT was not on the corresponding I/O's path.
+To confirm whether this detection would be properly handled by WaFoVe, we flipped a signle bit on 3 designs on the impl netlist, 3 on designs on the reversed netlist, and then 3 on the reversed netlist when the LUT was not on the corresponding I/O's path.
 In these tests, we recorded the percentage change from a non-modified design to a modified design.
 Here were the results:

-### Impl Netlist Modification
+### Impl Single-Bit Netlist Modification

 #### add4 Modification Results
 | LUT Modified | Initial Bits | Modified Bits | Percent Difference |